mishimay/EventHub/README.md

 ## License

-EventKit is available under the MIT license.
+EventHub is available under the MIT license.
 See the LICENSE file for more info.